gbtami/pychess-variants/static/docs/empire.md

 2. The Empire (gold) always moves first.
 3. As Imperial pawns start on the third rank, they do not have the option to move two spaces or be captured by en passant.
 Royal pawns retain the ability to move two spaces initially and to be captured via en passant.
 4. Pawns on either side can only promote to a queen.
-5.	**King-Kaiser Faceoff** - The King and Kaiser (the Imperial "king") cannot face each other on any rank or file, much like rook attack.
+5.	**King-Kaiser Faceoff** - The King and Kaiser (the Imperial "king") cannot face each other on any open rank or file without intervening pieces, much like a rook attack.
 6. An additional method of victory is available: called **campmate**.
 Campmate is achieved by moving one’s king into the final rank without moving into check.
 7.	**Stalemate** - loss for the player who can't move (rather than draw as in chess)
 8.	**Repetition** - loss for the player who repeats a board position 3 times.
 Typically this is done through chasing a king or piece.